rreece/rreece.github.io/outline-of-philosophy/invitation.md

-At the same time, basic disagreements about the nature of science and its implications for a worldview are central to many of our cultural and politcal divisions.
+At the same time, basic disagreements about the nature of science and its implications for a worldview are central to many of our cultural and political divisions.

 TODO: pick-up writing here.